Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 If you have forest land in the ETS, there are obligations.

-You must file an emissions return every 5 years.
-This is a report that shows how your forest has grown, and any changes and harvesting activities.
-You might need to hire specialists to draw maps of your land or measure the growth of your trees.
+You must submit regular emissions returns.
+These report on changes to the amount of carbon in the ngahere.
+You might need to hire specialists to create digital maps of your land or measure the growth of your trees.

-If you harvest your forest, you may need to pay back carbon credits.
-If you deforest or unregister from the ETS, you must pay back carbon credits.
+If you harvest your forest, you may need to pay units to the government.
+If you deforest or leave the ETS, you must pay units.

-When you join the ETS, there may be fees and charges to pay.
+When you join the ETS, there may be fees to pay.